Are you sick and tired of heartbreak and pain? Sign up for my free, daily email, Blessons of a Breakup.

 I hope you can join me with an open mind, and I will see you in your email inbox.

 As Seen In…

 If you need on-the-go advice and inspiration, subscribe to my podcast and get over 35 hours of my shared personal stories, as well as interviews with clients and other relationship experts.

 Shoot Me a Note

 I would love to hear from you!
 Send me a question or comment.
 Need coaching?
-Click here to learn about one-on-one coaching.
+Click here to learn about working with me.